 The two sculptures of the time of Kamakura, 13st century, exhibited at the Guimet Museum, represent Kongō Rikishi or guards (Vajrapāņi) who usually stand on either side of the door of a temple.
 These protective deities of the Buddhist world, each holding a Kongōsho (vajra) or weapon of destruction, are supposed to ward off evil spirits and enjoin those who enter the temple to follow the Buddha's Law.
 If they are from India where they are called yaksa, it is in their sinister form that they were introduced to Japan during the time of Nara.

-The two exhibited statues, usually preserved in the Saikondō Temple, inside the Kohfuku-ji, represent the guardian deities Agyō (open mouth) and Ungyō (closed mouth).
-Huge in size (154 cm) but human, powerful musculature, They are threatening and dynamic, in the vein of kings-guardians made in 1203 by Unkei and Kaikei for Todai-ji temple of Nara.
-They impress with their spectacular posture which, with drapes, gives the illusion of movement; their anatomical truth, with tense muscles and swollen veins, expresses their power and the tension generated by the anger that seems to inhabit them.
-The author, whose identity is unknown but probably Unkei or an artist of his entourage, has succeeded in infusing these divinities guardians carnal presence and spiritual density unpublished.
+The two statues on display, usually kept in the Saikondō temple, within the grounds of Kohfuku-ji, represent the guardian deities Agyō (open mouth) and Ungyō (closed mouth).
+Imposing in size (154 cm) but human, with a powerful musculature, They are threatening and dynamic, in the vein of the guardian kings made in 1203 by Unkei and Kaikei for the Tōdai-ji temple of Nara.
+They impress with their spectacular posture which, with the drapes, gives the illusion of movement; their anatomical truth, with tense muscles and swollen veins, expresses their power and the tension generated by the anger that seems to inhabit them.
+The author, whose identity we do not know but probably Unkei or an artist around him, has succeeded in infusing these guardian deities with an unprecedented carnal presence and spiritual density.

-From the technical point of view, they were executed according to the method of Yosegi zukuri, which consists of carving separately various pieces of wood - in this case here the hinoki or Japanese cypress - then to assemble them.
-The two belly-up wood elements provide the desired angle between the top and bottom of the torso to intensify the impression of movement.
-Once carved, the statues were covered with hemp cloth on which white clay was applied, then used as a support for the painting.
-The rock crystal eyes bring a radiance and remarkable intensity into the eyes of these formidable guardians, who, symmetrically arranged originally in the Saikondo Hall of the Khofuku-ji Temple, were intended to protect the other statues of the temple.
-The stylistic researches of Unkei and his entourage exercised until the end of 14st s., a profound influence on the development of Buddhist statuary, which will never reach this degree of expressiveness.
+From the technical point of view, they were executed according to the method of Yosegi zukuri, which consists of carving separately various pieces of wood - in this case here the hinoki or Japanese cypress - then put them together.
+The two wooden elements superimposed at the level of the belly allow to obtain the desired angle between the top and the bottom of the torso to intensify the impression of movement.
+Once sculpted, the statues were covered with hemp canvas to which white clay was applied, then serving as a support for the painting.
+The rock crystal eyes bring a sparkle and remarkable intensity to the gaze of these formidable guardians, who, originally arranged symmetrically in the Saikondo hall of the Khofuku-ji temple, were intended to protect the other statues of the temple.
+The stylistic research of Unkei and his entourage exercised, until the end of the 14st s., a profound influence on the development of Buddhist statuary, which will never reach this degree of expressiveness.
 As Hélène Bayou, curator of the exhibition, points outNara, Buddhist treasures of ancient Japan.
 The Kofukuji Temple ", presented at the Grand Palais in Paris in 1996, the perfect match between a religious thought and its iconic incarnation will remain unmatched.